 On the last stage of the WordPress on-boarding process, you are given the option to choose from a selection of free WordPress themes that Bluehost think are suitable for your blog.

-Although in this tutorial we can click the “skip this step” link as shown in the image above (unless you find something you really like and know how to edit it), as I will show you how to install and setup my favourite blogging theme (the one you are looking at right now).
+Although in this tutorial we can click the “skip this step” link as shown in the image above (unless you find something you really like and know how to edit it), as this is WordPress tutorial for beginners, so we’ll use the default theme for now.